dtcenter/METplus/docs/Users_Guide/glossary.rst

    ENSEMBLE_STAT_CTRL_INPUT_TEMPLATE
      Template used to specify an optional control filename for EnsembleStat.
-     Note that if a control member file is found in the ensemble file list, it will automatically be removed by the wrapper to prevent an error in the MET tool.
+     Note that if a control member file is found in the ensemble file list specified with :term:`FCST_ENSEMBLE_STAT_INPUT_TEMPLATE`,
+     it will automatically be removed by the wrapper to prevent an error in the MET tool.
 This may require adjusting the value for :term:`ENSEMBLE_STAT_N_MEMBERS` and/or